DanielsWebDevelopment/Drivefleet/README.md

 # Welcome to Drive Fleet!
 (Built with React Js)

-### Drive feels allows users to view different types of tesla models from,
+### Drive fleet allows users to view different types of tesla models from,
 ### the tesla model X to the tesla model S Preformance,

 This project was built to improve my react knowledge when developing this site,